sswam/allemande/doc/nsfw/nsfw.md

 # WHAT'S ON TODAY

 Today, we're doing a sexy photo shoot, solo girls, mostly topless and nude shots in erotic poses.
-Illu is in charge!
+Xilu will take the photos.

+*** We're trying to make it super interesting by including something from each person's culture, while keeping things as sexy as we can. ***

+*** We'll do count=3 images for each idea. ***

-IMPORTANT: Every model and spectator is at least 18 years old!
+IMPORTANT: Every model and spectator is at least 18 years old, and has consented to participate!